AllenGrahamHart/LLMs-mathematics-research/README.md

-# LLM Mathematics Research
+# LLM Mathematics & Machine Learning Research

-Automated mathematics research using Large Language Models with a scaffolded generator-critic loop.
+Automated research using Large Language Models with a scaffolded generator-critic loop for both mathematics and machine learning experiments.

 ## Overview

 This project implements an automated research system where an LLM iteratively:
-1. Generates mathematical research (LaTeX papers + Python experiments)
+1. Generates research papers (LaTeX) with supporting experiments (Python code)
 2. Receives critique from a critic AI
 3. Refines its work based on feedback

-The system manages the full research workflow including code execution, LaTeX compilation, and comprehensive logging.
+The system manages the full research workflow including code execution, LaTeX compilation, GPU computation via Modal, and comprehensive logging.

 ## Features